History of South Georgia and the South Sandwich Islands: 17th to 19th century

 Sir Edmund Halley in HMS Paramore (or Paramour) made a major scientific discovery in what is now the South Georgia EEZ in January 1700, discovering and describing the Antarctic Convergence.

 In 1756, the island was sighted and named 'San Pedro' by the Spanish vessel León under Captain Gregorio Jerez sailing in the service of the French company Sieur Duclos of Saint-Malo, with the merchant and mariner Nicolas Pierre Duclos-Guyot on board.

 These early visits resulted in no sovereignty claims.
 In particular―unlike the case of the Falkland Islands―Spain never claimed South Georgia.
 The latter anyway fell within the 'Portuguese' portion of the world as envisaged by the 1494 Tordesillas Treaty concluded between Spain and Portugal.
+Thus, forming the basis of a potential Brazilian claim to South Georgia (São Pedro) via Brazilian Antarctica.